calliope-project/calliope/doc/user/run_configuration.rst

 This also shows the optional settings available:

 * ``data_path_adjustment``: replaces the ``data_path`` setting in the model configuration during parallel runs only
-* ``additional_lines``: one or multiple lines that will be executed in the run script before starting the model.
-If running on a computing cluster, this is likely to include a line or two setting up any environment variables and activating the necessary Python environment.
+* ``pre_run`` and ``post_run``: one or multiple lines (given as a list) that will be executed in the run script before / after running the model.
+If running on a computing cluster, ``pre_run`` is likely to include a line or two setting up any environment variables and activating the necessary Python environment.
 * ``resources``: specifying these will include resource requests to the cluster controller into the generated run scripts. ``threads``, ``wall_time``, and ``memory`` are available.
 Whether and how these actually get processed or honored depends on the setup of the cluster environment.

 For an iteration to override more than one setting at a time, the notation is as follows: